-The turning to Reach Falls is well-signed about 2km north of Manchioneal.
-Any Port Antonio–Manchioneal route taxi can drop you; it's a further 3km uphill to the falls.
+The turnoff to Reach Falls is well signed just over a mile (2km) north of Manchioneal.
+Any Port Antonio–Manchioneal route taxi can drop you; it's a further 1.8 miles (3km) uphill to the falls.